-Competitors and/or drivers accepted to take part in an Event under a single entry permit (see Article 13.6) will be eligible to score points if the respective driver replaces another driver in an (under usual or late entry basis) already entered car.
+Competitors and/or drivers accepted to take part in an Event under a single entry permit will be eligible to score points if the respective driver replaces another driver in an already entered car.

-Competitors and/or drivers accepted to take part in an Event under a single entry permit (see Article 13.6) using a new car not entered in the championship (on a usual or late entry basis) will also be eligible to score points, except if they have entered either of the last two Events of the Championship.
-Any such competitor and/or drivers entering either of the last two Events of the Championship will be considered "guest starters" and may not score points, subsequently, drivers in fully entered cars will move up in the classification.
+Competitors and/or drivers accepted to take part in an Event under a single entry permit using a new car not entered in the Championship (on a usual or late entry basis) will also be eligible to score points, except if they have entered either of the last two Events of the Championship.

+Any such competitor and/or drivers (who are not replacing another driver in an already entered car) entering either of the last two Events of the Championship will be considered "guest starters" and may not score points, subsequently, drivers in fully entered cars will move up in the points classification.

-- 6.5 If a race is suspended under Article 40, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - Full points will however be awarded if the maximum race time is reached before 75% of the original race distance was completed by the leader. - 6.6 If required by the FIA to do so the drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 6.5 A prize money scheme may be established and communicated accordingly by the FIA for any of the three classifications (Drivers, Rookies and Teams). - 6.6 If a race is suspended under Article 40, and cannot be resumed, no points will be awarded the leader has completed two laps or less at the time of suspension, half points will be awarded if the leader has completed more than two laps but less than 25 minutes at the time of suspension and full points will be awarded if the leader has completed more than 25 minutes of the race time. - No points will be awarded if all laps have been completed under the Safety Car. - 6.7 If required by the FIA to do so the drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.